Huntington University (Canada): History

 The university was founded in 1960 as one of the first post-secondary establishments of northern Ontario.

 Centres of Excellence

 Huntington University has established numerous centres of excellence, including the Peruvian Canadian Institute, Canadian Finnish Institute, Lougheed Teaching and Learning Centre, Canadian Institute for Studies in Aging, Centre for Communication Studies, and the Centre for Religion, Spirituality and Ritual Studies.

-J.W.
-Tate Library
+J. W. Tate Library

-Located within Huntington University is the J.W.
-Tate Library.
-The J.W.
-Tate Library at Huntington University features a specialized collection of books, videos, fine art slides as well as print and electronic journal and reference subscriptions.
-Also, an assortment of films and educational videos can also be found.
-In the fall of 2010 the J.W.
-Tate Library in partnership with the Lougheed Teaching and Learning Centre launched a new student space featuring upgrades in information technology and updated resources for research.
+Located within Huntington University is the J. W. Tate Library, which features a specialized collection of books, videos, fine art slides, print and electronic journal and reference subscriptions, and an assortment of films and educational videos.
+In fall 2010 the library, in partnership with the Lougheed Teaching and Learning Centre, launched a new student space featuring upgrades in information technology and updated resources for research.
 Wireless Internet access is available in the library's reading room.

 Residence

 The Huntington University Residence provides co-ed accommodation for 130+ students in a mix of double rooms, single rooms and double/single rooms.
 All of the rooms are wired for free broadband Internet access and available Bell phone lines.
 There are also four shared kitchens, four common rooms, an exercise room with weight machines and treadmills and a games room.

 The Huntington University Residence is staffed by a Residence Supervisor and four Proctors, one for each floor who are upper year students and live in the residence during the school year.